kedro-org/kedro/docs/source/extend_kedro/hooks.md

 .. note::  The name of a module that contains Hooks implementation is arbitrary and is not restricted to ``hooks.py``.
 ```

-We recommend that you group related Hook implementations under a namespace, preferably a class, within a `hooks.py` file in your project.
+We recommend that you group related Hook implementations under a namespace, preferably a class, within a `hooks.py` file that you create in your project.

 #### Registering your Hook implementations with Kedro

-Hook implementations should be registered with Kedro using the `<your_project>/src/<package_name>/settings.py` file under the `HOOKS` key.
+Hook implementations should be registered with Kedro using the [`<your_project>/src/<package_name>/settings.py`](../kedro_project_setup/settings.md) file under the `HOOKS` key.

 You can register more than one implementation for the same specification.
 They will be called in LIFO (last-in, first-out) order.